fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/_index.md

 Any PVC created using the above storage class will have a replication factor of 2 and will have one copy of its data on `rack1` and the other copy on `rack2`

-To do the same for regions and zones, you can use `regions` and `zones` as paramters in the StorageClass respectively.
+To do the same for regions and zones, you can use `regions` and `zones` as parameters in the StorageClass respectively.